jesusdmartinez/Travelier/README.md

 Share local experiences.

-# Why?
+# Why Us?
+1. Personalized Customer Service
+2. First hand experiences
+3. Safe and Secure

+- Safe:  experiences are tried and true
 - Unique:  our experiences are one-of-a-kind
-- Safe:  experiences are tried and true
 - Secure:  we are by your side 24/7
 - Convenient:  we do all the work from beginning to end
 - Simple:  use our online tool